 The exhibition is the fifth at the Morgan since 1975 dedicated to the Thaw Collection, which is a promised gift to the institution.
 In addition to the remarkable selection of modern works, exceptional sheets dating from the Renaissance to the nineteenth century are also on view.
-Most of the works have never been previously exhibited.
+Most of the works have not been previously exhibited.

-A pen and ink study of a Renaissance temple by Francesco di Giorgio Martini (1439–ca. 1501) drawn ca. 1470 and a mixed media representation by Jim Dine (b.
+A pen-and-ink study of a Renaissance temple by Francesco di Giorgio Martini (1439–ca. 1501), drawn ca. 1470, and a mixed media-representation by Jim Dine (b.
 1935) with imagery inspired by a dream, dated 2000, signal the wide chronological, technical, and conceptual range of the exhibition.
 Drawings by traditionally acclaimed draftsmen, such as Boucher and Matisse, are joined by fine examples by lesser-known artists, such as Daniel Lindtmayer (1552–1602) and Edouard von Steinle (1810–1886).

 The old masters, a traditional strength of the Thaw Collection, shine with a sensitive pastel of a male head by Federico Barocci (1535–1612) and a topographical view of Tangiers enlivened with watercolor by Wenceslaus Hollar (1607–1677).
 Landscapes by northern artists of the seventeenth century also include a typical Dutch riverscape by Willem Buytewech (1591–1624) and an Italianate landscape by Jan Asselijn (1610–1652).
 The tradition of recording landscapes in drawing continues more than a century later with works by Caspar Wolf (1735–1798), Adrian Zingg (1734–1816), Francis Towne (1739–1816), and a delicate and sensitive study of clouds on blue paper by Johann Georg von Dillis (1759–1841).